strymonas/java8-benchmarks/README.md

-# Pipelines for run on JVM
+# Fusion of Streaming libraries

-This project is used as a benchmarking tool for sequential streams, of popular libraries that run on JVM.
-Our goal is to experiment and understand their fusion properties of complex pipelines
+This project is used as a benchmarking project for sequential streams of popular libraries that run on JVM.
+Our goal is to experiment and understand their fusion properties.

 ## Benchmark List